 En español | Who wouldn’t want to win thousands or even millions of dollars, or the chance to go on a luxury vacation?
 There are many legitimate sweepstakes and contests out there, and the idea of winning some fabulous prize can be mighty alluring.
 Con artists get that, and they exploit your eagerness to score that big check or dream trip.

-According to the FTC, the initial contact in a sweepstakes scam is often a call, a postcard, an email or a social media notification offering congratulations for winning some big contest.
+The initial contact in a sweepstakes scam is often a call, an email, a social media notification or a piece of direct mail offering congratulations for winning some big contest.
 But there’s a catch: You’ll be asked to pay a fee, taxes or customs duties to claim your prize.
 The scammers may request bank account information, urge you to send money via a wire transfer, or suggest you purchase gift cards and give them the card numbers.

-- Calls or online solicitations that claim you were automatically entered in a sweepstakes you’ve never heard of before.
+- You get a call or an online solicitation claiming you were automatically entered in a sweepstakes you’ve never heard of before.

-- A person calls you and says he has a winning state lottery ticket but needs help paying an upfront fee to collect on it.
+- Someone calls you and says they have a winning state lottery ticket but needs help paying a fee to collect on it.
 According to the North American Association of State and Provincial Lotteries, “Once a ticket is bought, no money is EVER required to claim a prize.”

 - Do look carefully at the envelopes of purported sweepstakes mailers.
 If your entry form or congratulations letter was sent bulk rate, it means a lot of other people got the same mailing.

-- Do read the fine print on the contest form, and make sure it isn’t missing legally required information such as the start and end dates of the contest, the methods of entry, descriptions of prizes and various legal disclaimers.
+- Do read the fine print on a contest form and make sure it isn’t missing legally required information such as the start and end dates of the contest, the methods of entry, descriptions of prizes and various legal disclaimers.
 If that stuff isn’t there, something is funny.

 - Do carefully check for your odds of winning, and be especially leery of contests that don't disclose it.